Alnwick RFC: League history

 The 2019/20 season finished with Alnwick narrowly avoiding relegation after the final table was completed using a best playing record formula.
 Due to the COVID-19 pandemic in the United Kingdom, the Rugby Football Union (RFU) officially cancelled the season on 20 March 2020.
 At that point Alnwick were in 11th place in the table with 38 points and 5 games remaining.
 The best playing record formula awarded Alnwick a further 10 points from their remaining 5 games, meaning they finished 1 point above Carlisle who were relegated.
 Alnwick's most impressive victory came at home against champions Blaydon, in the first league win for Alnwick over the Tyneside club.

 The 2021–22 season finished with Alnwick in seventh position in North Premier, the highest league position in the club's history.
 Four defeats from the last seven games of the season saw a likely fifth place finish slip down two positions.
 Alnwick responded well after the 18 month COVID-19 break in league rugby, the most impressive victory coming away against Preston Grasshoppers, in the first league meeting between Alnwick and the distinguished Lancashire club.

 The RFU reorganised leagues at level 5 after the 2021-22 season and the North Premier league was discontinued.
-Alnwick were placed into a newly-created level 5 league, Regional 1 North East, for 2022–23.
+Alnwick were placed into a newly created level-5 league, Regional 1 North East, for 2022–23.

 The 2022–23 season finished with Alnwick in fourth position in Regional 1 North East, the highest league position in the club's history.
 Away defeats against Driffield and Heath saw a possible second place finish slip down two positions.
 The most impressive victory coming at home against league winners Billingham.

+The 2023–24 season finished with Alnwick in fifth position in Regional 1 North East.
+Poor away form hampered a potential promotion challenge.
+An impressive away victory 28-30 against runners up Heath was the highlight of a mixed league campaign.